Researcher wearing gloves inserting dropper in tube

 Training in Genomics Research program

-This program is focused on training students underrepresented in the scientific workforce with an undergraduate or graduate degree from a regionally accredited institution in computer science, mathematics, statistics or similar fields with limited or no previous experience working with genomics datasets.
+The Training in Genomics Research (TiGeR) program is designed to train students who hold an undergraduate or graduate degree from a regionally accredited institution in computer science, mathematics, statistics, or a related field, with limited or no prior experience working with genomics datasets

 The program is designed to support qualifying Biological Data Science graduate students to integrate intensive in-person hands-on exposure to genomics datasets and bioinformatic tool sets, as well as mentored research experiences.
 The TiGeR program will prepare its students for successful careers as computational experts in genomics research.